 What is last mile delivery?

 Last mile delivery refers to the final leg in a product’s journey to the customer.
-The last mile usually begins when a customer makes an order, and is then shipped to its final destination.
-Confusingly, the last mile is actually many miles in the vast majority of cases!
+The last mile usually begins when a customer makes an order, and ends once the product has been successfully shipped to its final destination.

 eCommerce businesses are obsessed with optimising last mile delivery because this step in the supply chain has the biggest impact on the customer experience.
 The biggest impact your customers will feel, at the very least.